wehlutyk/thesis/content/3-gistr-4-results.md

 The trends for frequency, age of acquisition and clustering are consistent with previous results.
 Low frequency, high age of acquisition words tend to be very slightly more targeted, and clustering is mostly not relevant to the process.
 Number of letters has a different behaviour than previously, as short words are slightly more targeted than random, beyond the effect for long words.
-It is unclear where this change of effect comes from, as it could be due to any number of factors ranging from analysis tweaks (e.g. an update to the stopword list) to the fact that subjects could be more inclined to replace some words because of a different task context or a different set of utterances.
+It is unclear where this change of effect comes from, as it could be due to factors ranging from analysis tweaks (e.g. an update to the stopword list) to the fact that subjects could be more inclined to replace some words because of a different task context or a different set of utterances.
 All these trends are extremely subtle however (much more than in the blogspace data set), and we do not attempt to explain them any further at this point.
 @Fig:gistr-suscept-feature-insrpl shows the corresponding feature susceptibilities for appearance, where the trends for frequency and age of acquisition are reversed: more frequent, lower age of acquisition words are more susceptible to appearance.